 - Alley Cat

 Ironically, hurdling enables Katie the Jinx to make a fast getaway too in this issue – from an angry Mum – after she was daydreaming too much and flooded the kitchen.
 She had been daydreaming on how she would have fared in previous times.
-She decides she would have been just the same – except that she wouldn’t be able to get away so quickly in the clothes of the period and is thankful for modern skirt lengths.
+In the end, she decides she would have been just the same old jinx regardless of the age – except that she wouldn’t be able to get away so quickly in the clothes of the period and is thankful for modern skirt lengths.

 The days of Penny Crayon and Do-It-Yourself Dot seem to be over.
 We are now in the era of Alley Cat.